spm/spm-docs/docs/courses/fmri_vbm/programme.md

-# SPM Course - fMRI & VBM
+# SPM Course - MRI

 ## Course programme

-This is a sample programme of the [SPM course for fMRI and VBM](./index.md).
+This is a sample programme of the [SPM course for MRI](./index.md).
 The course will consist of lectures and practical workshops where attendees will be guided through analyses of different neuroimaging datasets.
 To give you a taste of the course content, recordings of past course talks are linked on the programme.

 ### Day 1